Aquinas High School (California): Academics

 Aquinas offers 24 AP courses and 15 honors courses.
 The school is also known for its pre-professional academies.
 These are divided into several fields including; healthcare, law, engineering, and visual and performing arts.
 The visual and performing arts academy consists of four "strands".
 These are visual arts, digital arts, musical arts, and performing arts.

 Athletics

 Since the inception of the Falcon sports program Aquinas has maintained a consistent level of success, in particular the boys' basketball, football, boys' soccer, softball, and baseball teams.
 In the summer of 2017 Aquinas was chosen as an official Nike school which allowed for the outfitting of the Falcon athletic teams exclusively in Nike apparel.
-2022 saw Aquinas end it's association with Nike and reach an agreement with Adidas to become the official outfitter of Aquinas Athletics.
-Aquinas athletic teams have won over 130 league championships, 10 CIF championships, and 3 state championships.
+2022 saw Aquinas end its association with Nike and reach an agreement with Adidas to become the official outfitter of Aquinas Athletics.
+Aquinas athletic teams have won over 140 league championships, 11 CIF championships, and 3 state championships.